CSE485GoogleScholarCrawler/Crawler/README.md

-# Crawler
+# Research article retrieval
-This project crawls through the google scholar website and outputs certain required texts/thesis based on personalized inputs.
-We create a front end, database and crawler as basic requirements for this project.
+This project leverages the google scholar website and core website to output certain required texts/thesis based on personalized inputs.
+We create a front end, database and api interface as basic requirements for this project.